iionly/izap_videos/izap_videos/README.txt

 - PDO-sqlite php extension must be installed, enabled and working,
 - Supported video formats: avi, flv, 3gp, mp4, wmv, mpg and mpeg (other formats might works, i.e. are supported by FFMPEG, but this hasn't been tested and therefore such other formats are currently declined on upload),
 - Maximum file size for uploads possible depend on server settings of upload_max_filesize, post_max_size, max_input_time, max_execution_time, memory_limit and by how much webspace you can provide.
 For support of uploading of larger videos you have to increase the variables to suitable values,
 - All uploaded video files are converted to flv format (not necessary for uploads of flv files).
-The video player included in the iZAP Videos plugin requires a Flash plugin to be installed on the client side browser to be able to view on-server videos.
+The video player included in the iZAP Videos plugin requires a Flash plugin to be installed on the client side browser to be able to view on-server videos,
+- Conversion of uploaded videos is triggered by a cronjob and you must have configured the Elgg cronjob for the interval selected in iZAP Videos plugin settings.

 3. Adding videos by Embed-code